perosa/COVID-19-FAQ-Chatbot/data/nlu.md

 - how does it spread?
 - how does it move?
 - how do people get infected?
+- how is the virus spread?

 ## intent: faq/spread_no_sick
 - can someone spread the virus without being sick?
-- do people carry the virus without sympthoms?
+- do people carry the virus without symptoms?

 ## intent: faq/spread_objects
 - can the Corona virus spread from contact with contaminated surfaces or objects?
 - does the virus survive on objects?
 - does the virus survive on surfaces?
-- Can you get infected with the coronavirus through products or touching surfaces?
+- Can you get infected with the Corona through products or touching surfaces?
 - Can you get the virus touching objects or surfaces?
 - Do I need to clean the shopping?
-- Can you get infected with the coronavirus by mail (letters, parcels)?
+- Can you get infected with the Corona by mail (letters, parcels)?

 ## intent: faq/spread_after_quarantine
 - can someone who has been quarantined for COVID-19 spread the illness to others?